VishalJ99/symbolic_distillation/README.md

         └── raw
             ...
 ```
-They also need to be named in the same way as the example above.

 The *_data.npy file contains a 4D array of the data, with the first dimension being the number of simulations, the second being the number of time steps, and the third being the number of bodies and the last dimension containing the features of the bodies.
 The *_accel_data.npy file contains the acceleration data for the same simulations and is of the same shape, except the last dimension which will be 2 or 3 depending on the dimension of the data.

-### Config files
+### Train and Test Configs
+Depending on which strategy one wishes to train a model under `standard`, `bottleneck`, `l1` or `kl`, for 2 or 3 dimensions, the premade config files from `config/template_train_configs` and `config/template_test_configs` can be used.
+Simply fill in the paths to the datasets, the output paths and the model weight paths where indicated.